TC3005B-161/komorebi-video-processing/README.md

 # komorebi-video-processing

-## Procesamiento de Video (Lambda)
+## Video Processing (Lambda)

-Esta Lambda es parte de la arquitectura backend de Komorebi Connect.
-El repositorio de los servicios Web accesibles por medio de API se encuentra en el siguiente repositorio: https://github.com/TC3005B-161/komorebi-backend.
+This Lambda is part of the Komorebi Connect backend architecture.
+The repository containing the corresponding web services accessible via API is found in the following repository: https://github.com/TC3005B-161/komorebi-backend.

-El objetivo de la Lambda es procesar distintos archivos para la generación de una grabación unificada de una llamada de Amazon Connect.
-Los archivos de input son:
+The purpose of the Lambda is to process different files for the creation of a unified recording of an Amazon Connect call.
+The input files are:
-- Archivo de audio grabado por Amazon Connect
+- Audio file recorded by Amazon Connect
-- Archivo de video y audio grabado por Komorebi Connect.
-Contiene no solo el audio de la llamada, sino también el que viene después hasta que se finaliza el contacto después de realizar el After Call Work.
+- Video and audio file recorded by Komorebi Connect.
+It contains not only the audio of the call, but also the one that comes after until the contact is ended after performing the After Call Work.
-- Cadena de texto indicando el momento en que termina la llamada de Amazon Connect.
+- Text string indicating the time the Amazon Connect call ends.

-La Lambda se desplegó usando una imágen.
-El contenedor Docker tiene instalado FFMPEG, una herramienta de procesamiento de grabaciones.
-Por medio de código Java se ejecutan comandos Shell que se encargan del procesamiento de los archivos.
-Exactamente, se realiza lo siguiente:
+The Lambda was displayed using an image.
+The Docker container has FFMPEG, a recording processing tool, installed.
+By using Java code, Shell commands that are executed  are responsible for processing the files.
+The steps are shown below:

-1. Hacer una query a la base de datos para obtener la información de la grabación
+1. Make a query to the database to obtain the recording information
-2. Descargar el audio de Amazon Connect
+2. Download the audio from Amazon Connect
-3. Descargar la grabación de Komorebi Connect
+3. Download Komorebi Connect Recording
-4. Separar el video y el audio de la grabación de Komorebi Connect.
+4. Separate the video and audio from the Komorebi Connect recording.
-5. Extraer el audio post-llamada del audio completo proveniente de la grabación de Komorebi Connect.
+5. Extract the post-call audio from the full audio from the Komorebi Connect recording.
-6. Unir el audio de Amazon Connect con el audio post-llamada de Komorebi Connect.
+6. Merge Amazon Connect audio with Komorebi Connect post-call audio.
-7. Unir el audio completo generado con el video de la grabación de Komorebi Connect
+7. Merge the generated full audio with the video from the Komorebi Connect recording
-8. Subir el archivo generado a un bucket de S3
+8. Upload the generated file to an S3 bucket
-9. Actualizar la grabación en la DB para indicar que el video ha sido procesado
+9. Update the recording in the DB to indicate that the video has been processed

-Se utilizó el servicio de SQS para la invocación de la Lambda, ya que permite hacer cierto número de reintentos asíncronos si el procesamiento inicial falla por algún motivo.
-Además, es posible procesar varias grabaciones en batches en caso de que haya un gran uso concurrente.
+The SQS service was used for the Lambda invocation, since it allows a certain number of asynchronous retries to be made if the initial processing fails for any reason.
+Also, it is possible to process multiple recordings in batches in case of high concurrent usage in the system.

-### Código y Librerías
+### Code and libraries

-Para el código del servicio de procesamiento de video se utilizó el modelo de programación Lambda de AWS.
-Esto significa que tenemos una función en una clase de Java que se encarga de recibir los eventos, procesarlos, y regresar una respuesta.
-Se integró con el servicio de SQS para tener la posibilidad de reintentar el procesamiento de una grabación en caso de que haya un error.
-Y además la integración de una Dead Letter Queue permite almacenar la información de los videos que no se pudieron procesar después de varios intentos.
+Regarding the code of the video processing service, the AWS Lambda programming model was used.
+Meaning we have a function in a Java class that is responsible for receiving the events, processing them, and returning a response.
+It has been integrated with the SQS service to have the possibility to retry the processing of a recording in case of an error.
+And also the integration of a Dead Letter Queue, allows you to store the information of the videos that could not be processed after several attempts.

-A nivel código, se deben incluir varias dependencias para interactuar con los distintos servicios.
-Se utilizó Maven para llevar el control de esto.
-A continuación se enlistan las librerías utilizadas:
+At the code level, several dependencies must be included to interact with the different services.
+Maven was used to keep track of this.
+The libraries used are listed below:
-- aws-lambda-java-runtime-interface-client V1.0.0: Esta librería implementa el modelo de programación lambda de AWS.
+- aws-lambda-java-runtime-interface-client V1.0.0: This library implements the AWS lambda programming model.
-- aws-java-sdk-s3 V1.12.227: Permite el acceso al servicio de S3 por medio de un SDK.
+- aws-java-sdk-s3 V1.12.227: Allows access to the S3 service through an SDK.
-- jackson-mapper-asl V1.9.13: Utilería para trabajar con JSON
+- jackson-mapper-asl V1.9.13: Utility to work with JSON
-- dynamodb-enhanced V2.17.154: Librería para interactuar con tablas en DynamoDB por medio de un SDK.
+- dynamodb-enhanced V2.17.154: Library to interact with tables in DynamoDB through an SDK.
-- aws-lambda-java-events V3.11.0: Librería para recibir eventos a la Lambda desde otros servicios de AWS y parsearlos a un objeto de Java de manera sencilla.
-En este caso, para recibir eventos de SQS.
+- aws-lambda-java-events V3.11.0: Library to receive Lambda events from other AWS services and easily parse them to a Java object.
+In this case, to receive events from SQS.

-### Configuración de autenticación AWS
+### AWS Authentication Configuration

-Para el funcionamiento de la Lambda no es necesario configurar credenciales a nivel código.
-Esto es posible gracias a que la función puede asumir un rol que tiene los permisos suficientes para interactuar con los servicios.
-El rol fue creado en un template de Cloudformation junto con el resto de la arquitectura.
+For the Lambda to work, it is not necessary to configure credentials at the code level.
+This is possible because the role can assume a role that has sufficient permissions to interact with the services.
+The role was created in a Cloudformation template along with the rest of the architecture.

-### Infraestructura de AWS
+### AWS Infrastructure

-La especificación de la infraestructura de AWS se realizó por medio de un template de Cloudformation, y el despliegue se realizó utilizando SAM (Serverless Application Model).
-Los recursos creados fueron:
+The specification of the AWS infrastructure was carried out through a Cloudformation template, and the deployment was carried out using SAM (Serverless Application Model).
+The resources created were:
-- IAM Role para la ejecución de la Lambda
+- IAM Role for Lambda execution
-- IAM Policy para especificar las acciones permitidas al Role de la Lambda
+- IAM Policy to specify the actions allowed to the Lambda Role
-- Lambda Function deployada como imágen, con un Ephemeral Storage de 2GB para poder procesar videos de larga duración
+- Lambda Function deployed as an image, with a 2GB Ephemeral Storage to be able to process long videos
-- SQS Queue para recibir los mensajes desde nuestro controlador y enviarlos a la Lambda
+- SQS Queue to receive the messages from our controller and send them to the Lambda
-- SQS Dead Letter Queue para almacenar los mensajes que se reintentaron cierto número de veces sin éxito.
+- SQS Dead Letter Queue to store messages that have been retried a certain number of times without success.
-- Lambda Event Source Mapping para configurar que la Lambda recibe un evento desde la queue de SQS.
+- Lambda Event Source Mapping to configure that the Lambda receives an event from the SQS queue.

-Adicionalmente, se crearon dos buckets de AWS y se recuperó el ARN para colocarlo como parámetro en el template de Cloudformation.
+Additionally, two AWS buckets were created and the ARN was retrieved to place it as a parameter in the Cloudformation template.

-A continuación se muestra un pequeño extracto del template de Cloudformation:
+Below is a small excerpt from the Cloudformation template:

 <img width="1159" alt="Screen Shot 2022-06-10 at 19 37 57" src="https://user-images.githubusercontent.com/45611081/173166198-b558688b-94a8-4065-90d5-6da8661d6442.png">

-### Configuración CI/CD
+### CI/CD Configuration

-Para el despliegue de la aplicación se configuró un servidor Jenkins en una instancia de EC2 de tipo t2.small.
-Aquí se creó una pipeline que clona el repositorio de Github, ejecuta el comando SAM build, seguido de SAM package y SAM deploy.
-A continuación se muestra el Jenkinsfile:
+For the deployment of the application, a Jenkins server was configured in an EC2 instance of type t2.small.
+Here's a pipeline that clones the Github repository, runs the SAM build command, followed by SAM package and SAM deploy.
+Below is the Jenkinsfile:

 <img width="972" alt="Screen Shot 2022-06-10 at 19 38 59" src="https://user-images.githubusercontent.com/45611081/173166211-e593c086-7f82-446c-b2a1-ed6b88a26f69.png">

-Para lograr esto, la instancia de EC2 en la que se levantó el servidor Jenkins debe tener las siguientes configuraciones:
+To achieve this, the EC2 instance on which the Jenkins server was brought up must have the following configurations:
-- Instalación de Docker
+-Docker installation
-- Instalación de AWS CLI
+- Installation of AWS CLI
-- Configuración de las credenciales de AWS (por medio de aws configure)
+- Configuration of AWS credentials (via aws configure)
-- Instalación de SAM (Serverless Application Model) V1.15.0
+- Installation of SAM (Serverless Application Model) V1.15.0